DM2016/DAGE/ScalaSparkDAGE/README.md

 #### Dichen Li and Brian S. Cole, PhD
 #### Institute for Biomedical Informatics, University of Pennsylvania Perelman School of Medicine, Philadelphia PA

-DAGE is a repository of programs written in Scala, Python, and bash that provide distributed genetic variant effect annotation operations using Apache Spark and a cloud-hosted, user-instantiated or user-reinstanted (using AMI images for reproducibility) Cassandra cluster which hosts a database of variant effects (VEPDB).
+DAGE is a repository of programs written in Scala, Python, and bash that provide distributed genetic variant effect annotation operations using Apache Spark and a cloud-hosted, user-instantiated or user-reinstanted (using AMI images for reproducibility) Cassandra cluster which hosts a database of variant effects (VEPDB - see PySparkCassandra for more information).

 > IMPORTANT!
 > DAGE is designed for AWS cloud services and requires the user to have to an AWS account.
 All costs will be billed to the user, not to anybody else!